WWAMI Rural Health Research Center

 This study will estimate potential unmet need for home healthcare in rural areas for fee-for-service Medicare beneficiaries.
 We will compare rates of home healthcare utilization in rural areas with urban areas, accounting for acute hospital discharges and utilization of inpatient rehabilitation facilities and skilled nursing facilities.

-Topics: Health policy, Health services, Home health, Hospitals and clinics, Medicare
+Topics: Health services, Home health, Hospitals and clinics, Medicare, Post-acute care

 Do Rural Breast and Colorectal Cancer Patients Present at More Advanced Disease Stages than Their Urban Counterparts?